tibor309/dotfiles/README.md

 <a href='https://extensions.gnome.org/extension/5278/pano'> Pano </a>

 ## Setup
 Clone the repo, and run the `install.sh` script.
-This will install all the needed packages, and configs.
+This will install all the needed packages, configs and themes.
 Then, install the above mentioned GNOME extensions, and customize them!
 You can also find the links for the extensions in the `extensions.txt` file.
-After that, in the GNOME Tweaks app, change the theme to catpuccin, and the icons to colloid dark.
+After that, in the GNOME Tweaks app, change the GNOME shell theme to the modded catppuccin theme, the apps to the normal catpuccin theme, and the icons to colloid dark.
 You might need to relog to apply the changes.